-Purchasing a domain name is an exciting step for a new business, but there's more to it than just finding the perfect name.
+Purchasing a domain name is an exciting step for a new business, but there is more to it than just finding the perfect name.
 Before you begin, there are a few things you should know.

 Not all companies who sell domain names (known as domain registrars) are the same.
 Some use tactics such as hiding fees or selling your information to make more money, which can have a lasting impact on your business.
 The good news is that with a few simple tips, you can know what to look out for before buying a domain.

 As with any purchase decision, price can be a big factor.
-It's easy to be lured into buying a domain at a very low price.
-But don't be fooled: some domain registrars offer promotional pricing at an extremely low cost, but then hide many fees in the contract, lock you in and charge high renewal rates.
+It is easy to be lured into buying a domain at a very low price.
+But do not be fooled: some domain registrars offer promotional pricing at an extremely low cost, but then hide lots of fees in the contract, lock you in, and charge high renewal rates.
 Generally, be aware that registrars offering rock-bottom domain prices may have other, less-than-ethical ways to make money.
 These tactics include:

-Registrars will often try to "upsell" or "cross-sell" you things that you don't need.
+Add-ons and extras Registrars will often try to 'upsell' or 'cross-sell' things you do not need.
 For example, they might suggest that you purchase additional domain endings that are extraneous rather than helpful (such as .info or .co).
 Or, they might offer to bundle your domain with a bunch of other services that you may never use.

-Transferring your domain to another registrar might be something that you decided to do down the line.
-Make sure that the "Terms of Service" doesn't have "transfer-out" fees for moving your domain to another registrar.
+Charging transfer fees Transferring your domain to another registrar might be something you decided to do down the line.
+Make sure that the 'Terms of Service' does not have 'transfer-out' fees for moving your domain to another registrar.
 These fees can be exorbitant, and they violate ICANN policy (ICANN is the non-profit corporation that oversees the use of Internet domains).
 Beyond the cost, some registrars make it nearly impossible to perform a transfer, by making the transfer process cumbersome and difficult to navigate.
-It's a good idea to look into how easy the transfer process is before choosing a registrar.
+It is a good idea to look into how easy the transfer process is before choosing a registrar.

-Because domain details are public record in the WHOIS and RDAP directories, many businesses choose to keep their personal information private.
+As domain details are public records in the WHOIS and RDAP directories, many businesses choose to keep their personal information private.
 Unprotected data is susceptible to being mined by spammers and scammers.
-Look for domain registrars who offer privacy protection for free.
-Beware of registrars who charge a premium for "privacy services", especially any who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.
+Look for domain registrars who include privacy protection.
+Beware of registrars who charge a premium for 'privacy services,' especially the ones who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.

-Some registrars don't have support staff, but instead have salespeople who are trained to get you to buy add-on services that you might not need, while pretending to offer customer support.
+Some registrars do not have support staff, but instead, have salespeople who are trained to get you to buy add-on services that you might not need while pretending to offer customer support.
 Read reviews about your registrar's support team, or try calling their support line before purchasing.
 You want a registrar that offers courteous and professional service and assistance, not one that views you as a cash register that they keep trying to ring.

 Buying a domain name should be fun and exciting